 The slash chords (a.k.a. split chords) are named so because of the slash symbol in the chord name.
 For example C/D is a C chord with a D as the bass note.
 Therefore, it includes the notes D, C, E and G as opposed to a regular C chord including C, E and G.

-The slash chords are related to the inverted chords, but includes also chords in which the bass note doesn’t belong to the original chord.
+The slash chords are related to the inverted chords, but can also have a bass note that doesn’t belong to the original chord.

 Let’s say you’re playing in a band; in this case you probably will stick to the ordinary C chord as the bassist will take care of the bass note D. But playing on your own you will instead play all the four notes on your guitar.
-It isn’t strictly necessary in the way that your music will be completely awkward just playing the regular C chord, but you will discover that there’re many possibilities to elaborate a song with slash chords.
+It isn’t strictly necessary in the way that your music will be completely awkward just playing the regular C chord, but you will discover that there’re many possibilities to elaborate a song with slash chords (see suggestions of progressions further below).

 Overview of slash chords